Tensions over Nile River dam project as heavy rain sows confusion

 Earlier this year, Sisi relied on US mediation in the hopes of reaching an agreement, but Ethiopia pulled out of the Trump-sponsored talks, claiming a deal proposed by the US included drought mitigation proposals that favored Cairo.

-"Addis Ababa argued the deal would commit it to drain its dam's reservoir to unacceptably low level in the event of prolonged drought, while legally obligati
+"Addis Ababa argued the deal would commit it to drain its dam's reservoir to unacceptably low level in the event of prolonged drought, while legall